dell/csm-docs/content/docs/getting-started/helmmodules/observability/installer.md

     ```

 3. Execute the installation script.
-    The following example will install CSM for Observability into the CSM namespace.
+    The following example will install Container Storage Module Observability into the CSM namespace.

     A sample values.yaml file is located [here](https://github.com/dell/helm-charts/blob/main/charts/karavi-observability/values.yaml).
 This can be copied into a file named `myvalues.yaml` and modified accordingly for the installer command below.
 Configuration options are outlined in the [Helm chart deployment section](../deployment#configuration).

     __Note:__
-    - The default `values.yaml` is configured to deploy the CSM for Observability Topology service on install.
+ - The default `values.yaml` deploys the CSM for Observability Topology service.
-    - If CSM for Authorization is enabled for CSI PowerFlex, the `karaviMetricsPowerflex.authorization` parameters must be properly configured in `myvalues.yaml` for CSM Observability.
+ - For CSI PowerFlex with Authorization, configure `karaviMetricsPowerflex.authorization` in `myvalues.yaml`.
-    - If CSM for Authorization is enabled for CSI PowerScale, the `karaviMetricsPowerscale.authorization` parameters must be properly configured in `myvalues.yaml` for CSM Observability.
+ - For CSI PowerScale with Authorization, configure `karaviMetricsPowerscale.authorization` in `myvalues.yaml`.
-    - If CSM for Authorization is enabled for CSI PowerMax, the `karaviMetricsPowerMax.authorization` parameters must be properly configured in `myvalues.yaml` for CSM Observability.
+ - For CSI PowerMax with Authorization, configure `karaviMetricsPowerMax.authorization` in `myvalues.yaml`

     ```bash